spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 ## Prerequisites

 To start using Algolia for your shop, you need an account with Algolia.
-You can create the account on the [Algolia website](https://www.algolia.com).
+Please contact the Spryker sales team for sign up today.

 ## Configure Algolia